 On June 27, 2018, our board of directors adopted the second amended and restated 2017 Omnibus Incentive Plan ("Omnibus Plan"), as amended and restated (our "Restated Incentive Plan").
 This plan constitutes an amendment and restatement of the plan (the "Prior Plan") as in effect immediately prior to the adoption of the Restated Incentive Plan.
 The Prior Plan constituted an amendment and restatement of the plan originally adopted as of June 15, 2017 (the "2017 Plan").
 The Restated Incentive Plan provides for the grant, from time to time, at the discretion of the board of directors or a committee thereof, of stock options, stock appreciation rights ("SARs"), restricted stock, restricted stock units, stock awards, dividend equivalents, other stock-based awards, cash awards and substitute awards.
-The maximum number of shares of common stock that may be issued pursuant to an award under the Restated Incentive Plan is 10,000,000 inclusive of the number of shares of common stock previously issued pursuant to awards granted under the Prior Plan or the 2017 Plan.
+The maximum number of shares of common stock that may be issued pursuant to an award under the Restated Incentive Plan or the 2017 Plan.
 The maximum number of shares remaining that may be issued is 1,368,778 as of December 31, 2021.